The Spamhaus Project

 Mail relays - Part 2 | Problems with forwarded mail?

 Forwarded mail can be more trouble than it’s worth - especially when it’s done without checks, validation, or spam filtering.
-Typos, spamtraps, and forged senders can quickly snowball into blocklistings and delivery failures.
-In this second part on mail relays, we dive into the mess forwarding can cause, and what you can do to avoid it.
+Typos, unintended recipients, and forged senders can quickly snowball into blocklistings and delivery failures.
+In part two of this quick series on mail relays, we dive into the mess forwarding can cause, and what you can do to avoid it.

 Jump to